huaweicloud/terraform-provider-huaweicloud/docs/data-sources/er_availability_zones.md

 # huaweicloud_er_availability_zones

-Use this data source to query availability zones where ER instances can be created within Huaweicloud.
+Use this data source to query availability zones where ER instances can be created within HuaweiCloud.

 ## Example Usage